-Victoria Beckham has been looking particularly relaxed and clear-skinned recently – despite heading up a rapidly growing fashion empire, whilst juggling four children and a seventeen year marriage to husband David.
+Victoria Beckham has been looking particularly relaxed and clear-skinned recently – despite heading up a rapidly growing fashion empire, whilst juggling four children and two decades with husband David.

 As well as keeping a positive mindset, the British designer believes that what you put in your body is as crucial as what you put on your body when it comes to feeling good and for overall health:

 “I don’t think you realise how important [a healthy lifestyle is] until you get older,” she explains.
 “You realise how vital it is to wear sunscreen; to drink lots of water; to cleanse, tone, moisturise; take vitamins; make sure you’re eating the right food.
 I eat lots of good fats, in avocados, nuts, seeds, salmon.
 I’ve also started seeing [nutritionist] Amelia Freer.